 Commercial monthly transaction trends in 2016 were more varied than those for passenger cars.
 This is largely due to the fact that commercial vehicle monthly activity is highly correlated to the number of weekdays in the month compared to the same month in the prior year.
 The day on which a holiday falls can also impact monthly transaction totals for commercial vehicles.
 Though January 2016 exhibited rather high growth for passenger cars (6.4 percent), it was only 0.8 percent higher for commercial vehicles; likely because January 2016 had one less weekday.
 Due to the extra leap day in February 2016, growth was 8.6 percent compared to February 2015.
 July 2016 exhibited the lowest commercial growth at -4.6 percent.
 This was likely due to the fact that July 4th occurred on a Sunday (the lowest volume day for commercial vehicles) in 2015, but on a Monday in 2016.
-August 2016 commercial transactions grew by 9.0 percent, likely due to two more weekdays in August 2016 compared to August 2015.
+August 2016 compared to August 2015.
 Commercial transactions in November 2016 increased by 4.7 percent, growth was likely aided by an additional weekday in November 2016 compared to November 2015.
-December 2016 commercial vehicle transactions increased by 2.9 percent over December 2015.
-Total commercial vehicle transaction growth has been 2.0 percent in 2016 compared to 2015.
+December 2016 commercial vehicle transaction growth has been 2.0 percent in 2016 compared to 2015.